 What’s The Main Aim Of A Good PCR?

 In my work I consider it to be part of the competition.
-In other words, in many respects, competition for my clients starts with a Pre Competition Routines followed by a Competition that even sometimes ends with a quick Post Competition Review.
-For sports that either last a long time (cricket) and/or have long tournaments then this process can last for days or weeks rather than hours.
+In other words competition for my clients starts with a Pre Competition Routines not the actually completing part.
+For sports that either last a long time (cricket) and/or have long tournaments then this process can last for days rather than hours.

 First of all, you need to know what the main aim of this lead-up time is – rest and relaxation.

-The time for training is over now – you’re not going to get any better at catching a ball the day before the world series – nor are you going to be able to improve your fitness any on the morning of the finals.
+Finally remember the time for training is over once the Pre Competition Routine starts.
+You’re not going to get any better at catching a ball the day before the world series.
+Nor are you going to be able to improve your fitness on the morning of the finals.
 But you can easily use up some of your physical and mental resources well before the starting whistle if you are not careful.

 A Real-Life Example

 For the first workshop, I decided to get up early and accept that I might get stuck in traffic.
 So, having had breakfast far earlier than normal I left home with an hour extra in case of traffic.
 After an hour of driving two things happened within quick succession.
-First, the traffic was far worse than old mate Google Maps said it was going to be and second my wife called to say I had taken both sets of car keys and therefore she would not be able to collect the kids from school that afternoon.
+First, the traffic was far worse than Google Maps said it was going to be.
+Second my wife called to say I had taken both sets of car keys accidentally.

 I tried and succeeded to a certain extent to use exactly the same kinds of stress-reducing strategies that I have spent the past 15 years teaching to my clients.
 I made it just before the start of the workshop and delivered it to the best of my abilities.